JuliaLang/julia/stdlib/REPL/docs/src/index.md

 by pressing the `]` key at the Julian REPL prompt and exited by pressing CTRL-C or pressing the backspace key at the beginning of the line.
 The prompt for this mode is `pkg>`.
 It supports its own help-mode, which is entered by pressing `?` at the beginning  of the line of the `pkg>` prompt.
-The Package manager mode is documented in the Pkg (Package Manager) chapter of the standard library manual.
+The Package manager mode is documented in the Pkg manual, available at [https://julialang.github.io/Pkg.jl/v1/](https://julialang.github.io/Pkg.jl/v1/).

 ### Search modes